wsmd/use-clipboard-copy/README.md

 }
 ```

-Use `clipboard.copy` as a way to perform copy-to-clipboard action imperatively.
+Use `clipboard.copy` as a way to perform a copy action imperatively.
 For example, an async copy-to-clipboard operation would look something like this:

 <!-- prettier-ignore -->
 ```jsx